Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Windmill Palm Tree (Trachycarpus fortunei).
 Photo by Flickr.

-Although most palms can be found in warm climates, it is a misconception that palms grow only in tropical and subtropical regions.
-Most people don’t realize that palm trees can grow not only in Florida, but also in other 40 states.
+While most people associate palm trees with warm climates, it’s a common misconception that they exclusively thrive in tropical and subtropical regions.
+Surprisingly, palm trees can flourish not just in Florida but also in over 30 other states.

 Top 20 Popular Cold Hardy Palm Trees